-In January 2023, we announced a strategic internal portfolio prioritization (the "January 2023 Strategic Reprioritization") through which, among other discovery efforts, CNTY-103, a CAR-iNK product targeting CD133 and a discovery program for hematological malignancies, was de-prioritized, allowing us to further prioritize our CNTY-102 and CNTY-107 product candidates, which we believe have a higher probability of technical success and greater market potential.
-As a result of the operational restructuring, lab operations in Seattle and Hamilton, Ontario, have been closed and research activities have been consolidated in Philadelphia.
+In January 2023, we announced a strategic internal portfolio prioritization (the "January 2023 Strategic Reprioritization") through which, among other discovery efforts, CNTY-103, a CAR-iNK product targeting CD133 and a discovery program for hematological malignancies, were de-prioritized, allowing us to further prioritize our CNTY-102 and CNTY-107 product candidates, which we believe have a higher probability of technical success and greater market potential.
+As a result of the operational restructuring, lab operations in Seattle, Washington and Hamilton, Ontario, were closed and research activities have been consolidated in Philadelphia, Pennsylvania.

 In the second quarter of 2024, we announced plans to expand clinical development for CNTY-101 into additional autoimmune disease indications.
 To support these increased research and development activities in autoimmune diseases, in April 2024 we completed a private placement offering of our common stock to certain institutional investors and received \$60 million in gross proceeds before deducting placement agent fees and other offering related expenses.
-Concurrently, we announced pipeline and platform enhancements through the acquisition of Clade Therapeutics, Inc. ("Clade"), a privately-held biotechnology company focused on discovering and delivering engineerable, off-the-shelf, scalable, and consistent stem cell-based medicines, with a focus on iPSC-derived $\alpha\beta$ T cells.
-The acquisition brings us novel technology enhancing our efforts on Allo-EvasionTM and a newly expanded pipeline incorporating three additional preclinical-stage programs from Clade's $\alpha\beta$ iT platform spanning across cancer and autoimmune diseases.
+Concurrently, we announced pipeline and platform enhancements through the acquisition of Clade Therapeutics, Inc. ("Clade"), a privately held biotechnology company focused on discovering and delivering engineerable, off-the-shelf, scalable, and consistent stem cell-based medicines, with a focus on iPSC-derived $\alpha\beta$ T cells.
+The acquisition brings us novel technology enhancing our efforts on Allo-Evasion $^{TM}$ and a newly expanded pipeline incorporating three additional preclinical-stage programs from Clade's $\alpha\beta$ iT platform spanning across cancer and autoimmune diseases.
+We will share what we believe to be the first presentation of iPSC-derived CD4+ and CD8+ CAR T cells that demonstrate function comparable to primary $\alpha\beta$ CAR-T cells at the 2024 American Society of Hematology Annual Meeting.